 Outside of reading, writing, and teaching philosophy, my passions involve craft beer (occasionally dabbling in brewing), following politics way too closely, and traveling around the world (especially to see live music).
-I am also an avid consumer of podcasts, Star Wars nerd, horror film aficionado, and very proud cat mama.
+I am also an avid consumer of podcasts, a lifelong Star Wars nerd, a horror film aficionado, and a very proud cat mama.

 Questions I Work On: